Accessibility Policy< Go Back

 We use strobe lighting, smoke machines, hazers and high-tech flashing lights in all venues.

-All toilets are available for all genders and marked as such by the festival with new signage
+All toilets are available for all genders and marked as such by the festival with new signage.
+Accessible toilets vary from venue to venue but for ease are marked on our festival map.

 Body Movements Accessibility Information